• Skip to primary navigation

 Can I add extra toppings?

-To jazz up your bars, allow the chocolate layer to rest for 2 minutes once poured then top with flaked salt, crushed nuts or sprinkles.
+To elevate your bars, allow the chocolate layer to rest for 2 minutes once poured, then top with flaked salt, crushed nuts or sprinkles.
 For an even more indulgent look, add gold leaf or dust with edible glitter.聽

 3 stacked millionaire shortbread squares on a wooden platter.